thetestgame/Hangman/README.md

 # Hangman
-Python command line implementation of the classic game hangman
+Python command line implementation of the classic game of hangman